icon-project/iconex_chrome_extension_ledger/README.md

-# ICONex Chrome Extension Ledger
+# Ledger Integration for ICONex Chrome Extension

 This project is the source for connecting Ledger Nano-S in Chrome Extension.